 TO: Honorable Mayor and Council members

-DATE: June 17, 2011
+DATE: June 17, 2013

-FROM: Sean Rabe, City Manager SUBJECT: Adopted 2011-12 Budget
+FROM: Sean Rabe, City Manager and Joe Aguilar, Finance Director

+SUBJECT: Adopted 2013-14 Budget

-The Fiscal Year 2011-12 Budget represents another austere financial plan.
-The City continues to cut spending, reduce programs and pursue ways of outsourcing functions to balance the budget.
-The Budget includes the City's recent organizational changes, program reductions, expense cutbacks and rearranged staffing levels.
+The Fiscal Year 2013-14 Budget represents another austere financial plan, though this budget reflects the City's ability to complete some projects for the first time in several years.
+The City continues to control spending, re-align programs and pursue ways to outsourcing functions when practical.
+The Budget includes the City's recent organizational changes, program reductions and expense cutbacks.
 These changes include: